garnertb/dormant-accounts/.github/instructions/ts.instructions.md

 - Prefer immutable data (const, readonly)
 - Use optional chaining (?.) and nullish coalescing (??) operators
 - Prefer destructuring for declaring variables and function parameters.
+- Include TSDoc comments for all public functions and classes, include types in parameters and return types
+- When implementing a request to a paginated GitHub API endpoint, use `octokit.paginate` interface to handle pagination